Alnykin/Enterprise-Security-Homelab-Project/README.md

 Active Directory serves as the identity and access management backbone of the lab environment.
 It is used to manage user accounts, authenticate systems, enforce permissions, and simulate enterprise-style administration across domain-joined systems.

 ### Wazuh
 Wazuh acts as the lab’s primary host-based monitoring and detection platform.
-It is used to collect and analyze logs from systems in the network, detect security-relevant activity such as authentication events, and provide centralized visibility into endpoint and server behavior.
-In practice, it supports hands-on work with log analysis, alert review, vulnerability visibility, and defensive monitoring across the domain-based environment.
+It is used to collect and analyze logs from systems in the network, detect and generate alerts for security-relevant events, and provide centralized visibility into endpoint and server behavior.

 ### Security Onion
 Security Onion is an open-source Linux distribution designed for threat hunting, enterprise security monitoring, and log management.
 In this lab, it complements Wazuh by providing network-level analysis and support for incident investigation.
 It also includes a suite of integrated security tools, such as Zeek, Suricata, the Elastic Stack, CyberChef, and a dedicated web interface.

 ### MailHog
 MailHog provides a safe internal mail testing capability within the lab environment.
 Rather than sending messages to real external inboxes, it captures application-generated email locally for review through a web interface.
-In this lab, it supports testing workflows involving notifications, account actions, and other email-dependent behavior without requiring an external mail service.
+It supports testing workflows involving notifications, account actions, and other email-dependent behavior without requiring an external mail service.